pabrojast/ckanext-approvalworkflow/README.md

 The extension provides 3 options for the Approval Workflow:
 - Not active
 - Active
-- Activate appruval workflow per organization
+- Activate approval workflow per organization

 ## Requirements